 It is likely, in other words, that a cloud of uncertainty will loom over Trump’s fate for quite a while.

-Update, December 7, 2:30 pm ET: This story, originally published August 19, has been updated several times, most recently to discuss the Trump Organization’s financial crimes convictions.
+Update, February 16, 12 pm ET: This story, originally published on August 19, has been updated several times, most recently to note that limited excerpts from the Georgia grand jury report are public.